 STEP 1: In a bowl mix 1/2 cup water and 1/2 cup of glue (mix well to combine completely).

 STEP 2: Now’s the time to add glitter and confetti!
 You can never add too much!
 Mix the glitter and confetti into the glue and water mixture.

 STEP 3: Pour in 1/4 cup of liquid starch.
 You will see the slime immediately start to form.
 Keep stirring until you have a gooey blob of slime.
 The liquid should be gone!

 STEP 4: Start kneading your slime!
 It will appear stringy at first but just work it around with your hands and you will notice the consistency changes.
 You can also put it in a clean container and set it aside for 3 minutes, and you will also notice the change in consistency!

 STEP 5: Enjoy your slime!

-Pictured above, you will see that we used the plastic refillable ornaments for storing our elf slime.
-This make great party gifts too!
-Or gifts for kids to make for their friends.
+You will see that we used the plastic refillable ornaments for storing our slime in the pictures above.
+This makes great Valentine gifts for kids to make for their friends.
 Add our free printable Valentine labels for a fun science Valentine!

-Click on the photo below for more awesome STEM activities to try with your kids.
+Click on the photo below for more awesome Valentine STEM activities to try with your kids.